Developer Guide

 - Significant effort was required to implement individual comparators for each sorting key.

-attribute that provides alphabetical ordering while being case insensitive.
+For example, supportingsortby name requires a comparator for thenameattribute that provides alphabetical ordering while being case insensitive.

 4. Undo Command